 Continued use of illusory frogs over the years, mostly as an in-joke, earned Wrenn a fond nickname among his peers.
 He became Wrenn Eldon Uptree Frogbother.

 Engrel city library was in financial trouble.
 Earlier in Wrenn’s fourty first year, a fire had destroyed one of the library’s wings and massively depleted the store of books.
 There was now less of a need for desk-based researchers and Wrenn’s role took a sideways step into field research.

 Wrenn took surprisingly quickly to his new life on the road, and the procurement of rare manuscripts led him down some dubious paths.
 He found less-than-lawful ways to approach his job, and found that his natural morality could be somewhat suppressed when he focused on the task at hand.
 Helping his library became a “greater good” in his mind, which he decided gave him license to commit small wrongs along the way.

-In his mid-forties, Wrenn fell in with a group of criminals back in Engrel, who had become known for their elaborate heists.
+In his mid-forties, Wrenn fell in with a group of criminals in Fortitude, who had become known for their elaborate heists.
 He used his ill-gotten gains and new criminal contacts to purchase and steal dozens of rare books and scrolls for his library.
 His codename during this time was Prickleback, owing to his keeping a pet hedgehog.